 Traditional Korean Tea

 Traditional teas are available in supermarkets, department stores, and convenience stores.
 There is a wide variety of green tea products sold in the form of powder, teabags, or whole roasted leaves.
-Yujacha, mogwacha and saenggangcha are sold in bottles but also come in the form of powder, packets or tea bags.
-Sikhye and sujeonggwa are sold in cans or bottles.
+Yujacha, mogwacha and saenggangcha are sold in glass jars but also come in the form of powder, packets or tea bags.
+Sikhye and sujeonggwa are sold in cans or plastic bottles.

 This page was last updated on September 10, 2019, and therefore information may differ from what is presented here.